Jump to content

 Again and again and again and again

-This isn’t the most easy going and comforting song out there, but that’s kind of the point.
-With a haunting intro and lyrics that begin to tell of a chaotic sequence of events this one always reminds me of backpacking since I watched Cookie and Paul’s CDT video, where it was featured on the soundtrack.
+A Forest isn’t the most easy going and comforting song out there, but that’s kind of the point.
+With a haunting intro and lyrics that begin to tell of a chaotic sequence of events this one always reminds me of backpacking since I watched a video about a CDT thru-hike where it was featured on the soundtrack.
 If you’ve ever stumbled down an offtrail route after dark on a first trip in unfamiliar terrain, hoping your compass bearing was correct as you pick your way through deadfall by the light of a fading headlamp as rain begins to fall, you know the feeling.

 Best Backpacking and Outdoor Songs from the 60s, 70s, and 80s